WalletConnect/walletconnect-docs/docs/specs/clients/chat/invite-keys.md

 * sub - public key for chat invite key
 * aud - key server url used for registering
 * pkh - corresponding blockchain account (did:pkh)
-* act - desription of action intent.
+* act - description of action intent.
 Must be equal to specific value defined in each claims

 Expiry will be calculated 1 hour (3600 seconds) from issued date

 ## Register Invite
 When we are validating invite key registration claims we must use specify act:

-* act - desription of action intent.
+* act - description of action intent.
 Must be equal to "register_invite"

 ## Unregister Invite
 When we are validating invite key registration claims we must use specify act:

-* act - desription of action intent.
+* act - description of action intent.
 Must be equal to "unregister_invite"